Mikołaj Bołtuć: Career

-Bołtuć was enlisted in the Russian Kadet officers school in Omsk when he was seven.
+Bołtuć was enlisted in the Russian Cadet officers school in Omsk when he was seven.

-During World War I, Bołtuć served in the Tsarist Army.
-He fought with distinction in the Finnish Civil War in 1918.
-After the Bolshevik Revolution, he served as captain in the White Russian Army during the Russian Civil War until the evacuation of Odessa in which he commanded the last leaving vessel.
+During World War I, Bołtuć served in the Imperial Russian Army, rising to the rank of captain and distinguishing himself as an officer of the 12th Finnish Rifle Regiment on the Eastern Front.
+After the Bolshevik Revolution, he joined the Polish III Corps in Russia in December 1917, and in 1918 continued his service in the 4th Polish Rifle Division commanded by General Lucjan Żeligowski.
+Together with this formation, he took part in the evacuation from the Odessa region before joining the newly organized Polish Army.

-He returned to Poland and joined the Polish military.
-He commanded units near Kamieniec, Podolski and elsewhere.
+Upon returning to Poland he commanded units near Kamieniec, Podolski and elsewhere.
 During the Soviet-Polish war of 1920, he commanded the unit Strzelcy Kaniowscy.
 Bołtuć, still a captain, commanded the defence of Zamość.
-Then he took Wyszków, the location of the puppet government organiced by the Bolsheviks.
+Then he took Wyszków, the location of the puppet government organized by the Bolsheviks.

 During the interwar period, he worked for the General Command and later held command functions in Wilno and Toruń.
 His nomination to the rank of general was held back for several years, in part because of his anti-religious attitude and his reservations about Poland's military spending patterns.
 He was known for clarity of judgment and leadership skills.

 During World War II, he commanded an Operation Group, a unit short of an army, within the Army Pomorze, the only Polish unit that entered German territory (in East Prussia) for two days during the September Campaign and withstood attacks of much larger German forces.
 The danger of being flanked forced Boltuc to withdraw to Modlin.
 When the Modlin Fortress could accept only his officers but not his soldiers, he let his soldiers be demobilised, but most refused to leave.
 He also encouraged volunteers to go with him to try to sneak through the German Siege of Warsaw.
 According to written family records, he said while he was leaving home before the war, "This is not the war we are going to win and I am not the kind of a soldier who would surrender".

 On the morning of 22 September, he was killed at the Battle of Łomianki from sniper fire while he was leading the charge.

 Most of his soldiers were buried at the Łomianki cemetery, near Warsaw.
 Boltuc's tomb, in a form of a field stone, is at the Powązki Military Cemetery, in Warsaw.